designbysalam/listingspark-homes-concept/README.md

-# ListingSpark Homes Concept
+# listingspark-real-estate

 ## Overview

-ListingSpark Homes Concept is a personal UI/UX design practice project created in Figma.
+listingspark-real-estate is a personal UI/UX design practice project created in Figma.
 The project explores a modern real estate platform that allows users to search, discover, and explore residential properties through a clean and intuitive interface.

 ---